Princeton Pono Pathways Logo

 Princeton, New Jersey (Spring & Fall)

 Students engage in academic preparation through Hawaiian history coursework, cultural orientation, and foundational readings in Indigenous justice.
 Some activities take place remotely.
-The fall phase is intentionally light, requiring only the completion of a few reflective write-ups.
+The fall phase is light, requiring only the completion of a few reflective write-ups.

 Honolulu, Hawaiʻi (Summer)